Thomas P. WertShareholder

 - Certified Circuit Civil Court Mediator, the Florida Supreme Court

-- Named Outstanding Commercial/Business Litigation Attorney in Orlando Magazine, 2016-2019
+- Named Outstanding Construction Law Attorney in Florida Super Lawyers Magazine, 2020-2021

 - Received the Outstanding Service Award from the Orange County Bar Association, 2007-2008